-Though I have treated this many times, enough that I felt compelled to write blogs about it before, people tend to underestimate how common a form of OCD this is.
+It is often underestimated how common a form of OCD this is.
 You may be afraid to call it OCD because in the throes of the obsession, it feels like that could just be an act of denial.
 If I call it OCD, how will I know for sure that I’m not also gay?
 You may be afraid to share your fears with friends, who may mock you or secretly pretend to “get it” when they really just think you’re gay and won’t admit it.

 You may be afraid that your therapist will join you in the analytical pursuit of meaning, rather than help you, and then try to get you to accept a homosexuality in you that doesn’t really exist.
 It’s true that therapists who are not OCD specialists may be more psychodynamically trained and feel pressure to view HOCD as an identity issue when it is not.
 It’s not even a sex issue.
 It’s an issue of obsessing over uncertainty and engaging in compulsions in the futile pursuit of that certainty.
 It’s about washing the sexual mind of perceived contaminants as someone else might wash their hands.

 “I know I’m not gay, but this thing has made me lose confidence in knowing what I am, which means I could be gay, which means I can’t stop thinking about it until I prove I’m straight.”

 Common things I hear from straight people with HOCD:

 - Why do I keep getting thoughts of kissing my friend?

 - My straight relationships have always been full of conflict and it would be easier if I were gay.

 - Why do I notice members of the same sex at all?

 - Isn’t calling this OCD just a way of avoiding calling it denial?